December 6 - 9, 2023

 The designated hashtag for this meeting is #gi2023.
 Due to the open culture of the Genome Informatics community, we have established an opt-out policy on the live-tweeting or discussing of talks, posters, or research results on social media.

-This meeting may be sponsored in part by the National Human Genome Research Institute of the National Institutes of Health
+This meeting is sponsored in part by the National Human Genome Research Institute of the National Institutes of Health

 Additional support provided by: